giovian/io/_docs/forms.md

 > <https://json-schema.org/>

-Data structure are defined with JSON Schema and managed with FORMS, depending on file extension can be stored either in JSON or YML/YAML format.
+Data structure are defined with JSON Schema and managed with FORMS.

 Data resides in [`_data`]({% include widgets/github_url.html path="_data" %}) folder, available for Jekyll with `{% raw %}{{ site.data }}{% endraw %}`{:.language-liquid}.